robbobfrh84/lab/tinkering/2d_physics/README.md

-# 😊 Welcome to 2d_physics Development Lab 🧫
+# 😊 Welcome to Physics 2d Development Lab 🧫

 # Workflow
 - See: `/todo_and_ideas.md` for top-level todos and ideas.